-After an hour’s boat ride from Nong Khiaw on the Nam Ou River and rewarding my eyes with a spectacular view of the universe’s incredible creations, the boat docked on the coast of the sleepy little town located in the northern part of Laos- Muang Ngoi Neua, set in the amidst of the white limestone rocks of the mountains.
+After an hour’s boat ride from Nong Khiaw on the Nam Ou River and rewarding my eyes with a spectacular view of the universe’s incredible creations, the boat docked on the coast of the sleepy little town located in the northern part of Laos- Muang Ngoi Neua, set in the midst of the white limestone rocks of the mountains.

-Women ushered people from the boat pier to show their guest houses.
+Women ushered people from the boat pier to show their guesthouses.

-The average price quoted by many was 60,000 kip (7.5$),however two of them quoted a little higher price 80,000 kip (10$), as they were the only two to offer the WIFI facility in that village.
+The average price quoted by many was 60,000 kip (7.5$), however, two of them quoted a little higher price 80,000 kip (10$), as they were the only two to offer the WIFI facility in that village.

 Muang Ngoi Neua is a hideaway from the bustling cities of Laos like Luang Prabang or the capital city Vientiane or even Vang Vieng, flooded with backpackers.
 Muang Ngoi Neua is usually referred to as a place where people take a vacation from their vacation.
 So I certainly recommend staying offline and enjoying what Muang Ngoi Neua has to offer.